DiLiberto-Lab/ARC-Hub-listening-study/index.md

 <h3>2.
 Preparations</h3>

 <p>
-We will set up the ECG sensors and headphones before the listening task.
+We will attach small, non-invasive ECG sensors to record heart activity and set up headphones before the listening task.
 </p>

 </div>